-A leader in her field, she consistently brings unique Russian works to the market and has led the Russian department at Sotheby’s since 2019 and previously had a decade of experience at Christie’s.
+A leader in her field, she consistently brings unique objects to the market and has led the works of art department at Sotheby’s since 2019 and previously had a decade of experience at Christie’s.
 Throughout her career, she has been instrumental in establishing market share in the area of Fabergé and Russian Works of Art.
 Her focus on driving the market for quality, has led to several record prices, including a world auction record for a Fabergé icon in 2020, a record for an Imperial Presentation snuff-box by Fabergé and a world auction record for a piece of Soviet Porcelain.
 She comes with a diversity of experience bringing access and knowledge of the market to the field.

-Helen has also successfully negotiated Private Sales for Russian works of art for over £1m and innovated selling exhibitions internationally.
-Most recently, she has led the sale of a number of important private collections, including that of the Brooklyn Museum of Art, an important Swiss Collection of Russian military orders and a private group of Fabergé highlighted by an exceptional and rare sedan chair and an automated rhinoceros, which established a world record.
+Helen has also successfully negotiated Private Sales for decorative works of art for over £1m and innovated selling exhibitions internationally.
+Most recently, she has led the sale of a number of important private collections, including that of the Brooklyn Museum of Art, an important Swiss Collection and a private group of Fabergé highlighted by an exceptional and rare sedan chair and an automated rhinoceros, which established a world record.

 Based in London, Helen is responsible for valuing and sourcing Fabergé and decorative works of art for sale internationally.
 She organizes and promotes Sotheby’s sales by working closely with international collectors of porcelain, silver, bronzes, enamels, Fabergé and objects of vertu to bring these important objects to the market.